legends2k/blog/content/note/arch_config.md

 pacman -S bumblebee primus bbswitch
 {{< /highlight >}}

+Make sure at least these entries are set right in `/etc/bumblebee/bumblebee.conf`:

+{{< highlight cfg >}}
+[bumblebeed]
+ServerGroup=bumblebee
+Driver=nvidia

+[driver-nvidia]
+KernelDriver=nvidia
+{{< /highlight >}}

-In order to use Bumblebee, add user to the `bumblebee` group
+In order to use Bumblebee, add user to `bumblebee` group

 {{< highlight basic >}}
 gpasswd -a root bumblebee
 {{< /highlight >}}

-Start service to see if things work as expected and enable it for persistence
+Start the _Bumblebee_ service to see if things work as expected; enable for service start across reboots.

 {{< highlight basic >}}
 systemctl start bumblebeed.service
 systemctl enable bumblebeed.service
 {{< /highlight >}}

-Once all the setting up is done, do
+Once all the setting up is done, you could choose between the GPUs when running a process.  `optirun` the process to choose Nvidia; the default would be Intel:

 {{< highlight basic >}}
 glxinfo | grep "OpenGL Renderer"